page_title_detailed

 Side effects of lymph node surgery

 Lymph node surgery is an important part of assessing and treating breast cancer.
-But as with any surgery, lymph node surgery can have serious side effects.
+But as with any surgery, lymph node surgery can have serious side effects, such as shoulder and armpit stiffness and lymphedema.
 Talk with your doctors about these risks before you have surgery.
 They can help you understand the benefits of surgery over the risks of side effects.
+They can also show you stretching exercises you can do after lymph node surgery to reduce the risk of stiffness and lymphedema.

 about_this_page_tabbed_module